 The academic advising and counseling unit also identifies talented and underperforming students and implements particular motivational programs for them.
 Extracurricular activities at Department of Chemistry are encouraged through students' club where ample sports, educational, and cultural activities performed.
 Department of Chemistry applies efficient procedures for monitoring students' progress towards fulfilling graduation requirements and provides career development programs that align with the market needs.
 It is worth mentioning that Department of Chemistry recently formed alumni association to establish a comprehensive database about them, involve them in department events and benefit from their views and expertise in matters concerning the curriculum and the profession.
-In addition, Department of chemistry acknowledged the importance of international exposure to its students.
-Thus, Department of chemistry in collaboration with the university administration initiated a summer training program abroad for talented students and students with a high GPA.
+In addition, Department of chemistry in collaboration with the university administration initiated a summer training program abroad for talented students with a high GPA.
 The selected students will be going on a 6-weeks abroad training program with international universities.